SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ##### To delete a software

-Click the menu icon at the top right of a software entry and in the context menu click **Delete**.
+Click the menu icon at the right of a specific software entry and in the context menu click **Delete**.

 The software and all its versions will be deleted from the software repository.